-Welcome to our Nursery Provision at Brotherton & Byram Academy
+Welcome to our Early Years Provision at Brotherton & Byram Academy

 At Brotherton and Byram we recognise the importance of parents involvement in their child’s development and encourage parents to take an active role in their child’s learning.
 We hold parents’ meetings twice a year, as well as sharing your child’s learning each term, using our online learning journey, which you will be able to access with a personal login.
-Every Tuesday we have ‘Stay and Play’, inviting you to join your child in Foundation.
-There is also a notice board upon entering the setting, as well as Bloomz and our website which keeps you updated with all the latest news and events.
+We regularly hold ‘Stay and Play’ sessions inviting you to join your child in Early Years unit.
+We also use a digital communication app called Parent Hub to send you direct messages and we use our website which keeps you updated with all the latest news and events.
 We are always available to discuss questions at a convenient time for both yourself and the school.

 Morning session: 8:45am-11:45am